Rosary: Rosary recordings and products

-Audio recordings of the Rosary help with aspects of prayer such as pacing, memorization, and by providing inspirational meditations in the form of commentary.
+Audio recordings of the Rosary aim to help with aspects of prayer such as pacing, memorization, and by providing inspirational meditations in the form of commentary.
 Some are sponsored by various groups such as the Knights of Columbus, and religious congregations.
 In 2008, Vatican Radio released a 4-CD set of Pope Benedict XVI praying the Rosary in Latin.
 Ecclesiastical Latin was used because "we have received requests not only from Italy but from places such as Germany and other countries.
 So we have used this language for the Rosary which everyone understands easily and because it is the universal language of the Church."

-In October 2019, the Vatican launched a US$109 "electronic rosary" with ten black agate and hematite beads, and a metal cross that detects movement.
+In October 2019, the Vatican launched an "electronic rosary" with ten black agate and hematite beads, and a metal cross that detects movement.
 It is linked to the "Click to Pray eRosary" mobile app designed to help Catholic users pray for world peace and contemplate the Gospel.
 The rosary can be worn as a bracelet, and is activated by making the Sign of the cross.
 The app also gives visual and audio explanations of the Rosary.